timayres/3DL_scripts/README.md

 #3DP APPS

 ##Metadata
 In order to automate some tasks the 3DP apps need to know additional metadata about the model that it cannot determine on its own; this includes the model's scale ratio and "up" axis.
-This metadata is added to the end of the file name (before the extension); it consists of a number and a letter enclosed in parentheses, such as "model(-10Y).obj" or "model(1Z).stl".
+This metadata is added to the end of the file name before the extension; it consists of a number and a letter enclosed in parentheses, such as "model(-10Y).obj" or "model(1Z).stl".

 - Scale Ratio: Particularly for 3D scans of real world subjects it is important to know how the size of the 3D model relates to reality.
 This number indicates the scale ratio of the model; this can be positive or negative, integer or float.
 Positive numbers greater than 1 indicate that the model is scaled up, e.g. "2" indicates the model is twice its original size.
 "1" indicates the model is original size (no scaling).
 Positive decimal numbers indicate that the model is scaled down, e.g. ".1" indicates that the model is one tenth (or 10%) its original size.
 Negative numbers indicate an inverse scale ratio, for example "-10" indicates that the model is at 1:10 (or 1/10) scale, which is also equivalent to ".1".
 - Up axis: an annoying fact of the 3D software world is that no one can agree on which way is up!
 Valid values are "Y" and "Z".
 Generally speaking, 3D modeling programs assume "Y" is up and 3D printing programs assume "Z" is up, however there are exceptions, and some software (such as Blender and Shapeways) assume a different orientation based on the file type.